jelena121/2015-03-17_Unix_R/Unix/morning_session.md

 ## U29: Sticking to the script [U29]

 Unix can also be used as a programming language just like Perl.
-Depending on what you want to do, a Unix script might solve all your problems and mean that you donâ€™t really need to learn Perl at all.
+Depending on what you want to do, a Unix script might solve all your problems and mean that you don't really need to learn Perl at all.

-So how do you make a Unix script (which are commonly called â€˜shell scriptsâ€™)?
+So how do you make a Unix script (which are commonly called 'shell scripts')?
 At the simplest level, we just write one or more  Unix commands to a file and then treat that file as if it was any other Unix command or program.

 #### Task U29.1 [U29.1]
 Copy the following two lines to a file (using `nano`).
 Name that file hello.sh (shell scripts are typically given a .sh extension) and **make sure that you save this file in /Volumes/USB/Unix_and_Perl_course/Code**.